$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Introduction

-This is a remarkable property of $H_1(X)$ that $H(X)$ does not have.
+is a screw function on $\R$ if and only if the Riemann hypothesis holds. \end{theorem} This is a special case of Corollary~\ref{cor_4_1}.
+It shows a remarkable property of $H_1(X)$ that $H(X)$ does not have.
 In fact, any relation between the latter and a screw function is not known.
 Further, the $M$-function of $H_1(X)$ relates to an infinitely divisible distribution via the attached screw function.
 A distribution $\mu$ on $\R$ is called infinitely divisible if there exists a distribution $\mu_n$ on $\R$ such that $\mu=\mu_n \ast \dots \ast \mu_n$ ($n$-fold) for every positive integer $n$.
 We find that if $g(t)$ is a screw function, then $\exp(g(t))$ is the characteristic function of an infinitely divisible distribution by \cite[Theorem 5.1]{KrLa14} and \cite[Theorem 8.1 and Remark 8.4]{Sa99} (see also \cite{NaSu23} and Section \ref{section_5}).
 Therefore, by Theorem \ref{thm_1_3}, there exists an infinitely divisible distribution corresponding to $g_{H_1}(t)$ under the Riemann hypothesis.

-\begin{theorem}[a special case of Theorem \ref{thm_5_1}] We assume the Riemann hypothesis and the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros of $\zeta(s)$.
+\begin{theorem} We assume the Riemann hypothesis and the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros of $\zeta(s)$.
 Let $M_{H_1}(w)$ be the $M$-function in the analog of Theorem \ref{thm_1_1} for $H_1(X)$ (Corollary \ref{cor_2_1} and Theorem \ref{thm_3_1} below).
 For $y>0$, let $\mu_y(x)$ be the infinitely divisible distribution on $\R$ whose characteristic function is $\exp(yg_{H_1}(t))$:

 Then the value of the point mass of $\mu_y(x)$ at the origin is given by the $M$-function as follows:

 where